Anurupareddy/Telecom-Churn-Prediction/Data_preprocessing/README.md

 Churn : Whether the customer churned or not (Yes or No)

+# Insights
-> The dataset doesn't have any missing values
+ The dataset doesn't have any missing values

-> tenure, MonthlyCharges and TotalCharges features are numerical, all other features are categorical.
+ tenure, MonthlyCharges and TotalCharges features are numerical, all other features are categorical.

-> Categorical variables must be transformed into numerical features using appropriate encoding techniques prior to modeling.
+ Categorical variables must be transformed into numerical features using appropriate encoding techniques prior to modeling.

-> TotalCharges represents numeric values, but it is stored as a string and must be cast to float before modeling.
+ TotalCharges represents numeric values, but it is stored as a string and must be cast to float before modeling.

-> TotalCharges = MonthlyCharges × tenure
+ TotalCharges = MonthlyCharges × tenure